google-gemini/generative-ai-js/docs/reference/main/generative-ai.simplestringschema.md

 ## SimpleStringSchema interface

-Describes a simple string with no format.
+Describes a simple string schema, with or without format

 **Signature:**